Introduction

 cp vars.example vars

-If you list the files in the directory again, you should have a separate vars file that you can use to configure Easy RSA.
+The command has no output.
+However, if you list the files in the directory again, you will have a separate vars file to use to configure Easy RSA.

 4. Open the vars file in a text editor of your choice: